agarsev/quevedo/docs/cli.md

   Import images from external directories into the dataset.

+  For now, images need to be in the PNG format, and have 3 channels (color) and 8 bit depth.

 Options:
-  -i, --image_dir PATH     Directory from which to import images  [required] -g, --grapheme-set TEXT  Import the images to this grapheme set.
+  -i, --image_dir PATH     Directory from which to import images.  [required] -g, --grapheme-set TEXT  Import the images to this grapheme set.
   -l, --logogram-set TEXT  Import the images to this logogram set.
   -m, --merge              Merge new images with existing ones, if any.
   -r, --replace            Replace old images with new ones, if any.
+  --sort-numeric           Sort images ids by filename (numeric).
+  --sort-alphabetic        Sort images ids by filename (alphabetic).
-  --help                   Show this message and exit.
+  --no-sort                Don't sort images to import.  [default] --help                   Show this message and exit.
 ```